shivannis/xandr-docs-public/xandr-docs/ja-jp/video-creatives.md

 ---
-title: Microsoft Invest - Video Creatives
+title: Microsoft Invest - Video Creatives (JP)
 description: You can host or traffic video creatives through third-party ad servers.
-Video creatives have higher conversion rates and can be configured in various ways. ms.date: 10/28/2023
+Video creatives have higher conversion rates and can be configured in various ways. ms.date: 10/28/2023 ms.custom: ja-jp
 ---

 # Microsoft Invest - Video creatives